-Define new or modify existing Location: Auth DHCP Co authenticated maintenance subnets here: nfig -> Maintenance Subnet elayed DHCP, from a different su here as an authenticated, unauthe tells the DHCPatriot that the subn enance subnets are necessary if devices that si short that is not part of this shared network.
-F nticated or static subnet that is part of this sh et belongs with this shared network.
-Otherwise brief for the chosen network below. or example, if a router has a primary I ared network, then the subnet would be P address in a s added here as ubnet that is not covered a maintenance subnet.
-This 1) Shared Network Select One Select the Shared Network that to a part of. nis authenticated maintenance subnet will b 2) Wire Address Enter the Wire address of the aut sometimes referred to as the net 192.168.1.0/24 has wire address: address in the subnet. work address.
-Fo or example: The network 3) Subnet Mask Enter the Subnet Mask, which is a authenticated maintenance subnet 192.168.1.0/24 is 255.255.255.0 Comm Currently configured authentic ated maintenance subnets: Get CSV Wire Address Subnet Mask
+Location: Auth DHCP Cor nfig -> Maintenance Subnet Define new or modify existing auth enticated maintenance subnets here: relayed DHCP, from a different subnet here as an authenticated, unauthenticat e subnets are necessary if devices that sh that is not part of this shared network.
+For ted or static subnet that is part of this sha longs with this shared network.
+Otherwise for the chosen network below. or example, if a router has a primary is ared network, then the subnet would b IP address in a s e added here as ubnet that is not covered a maintenance subnet.
+This 1) Shared Network Select One Select the Shared Network that t a part of. his authenticated d maintenance subnet will be 2) Wire Address Enter the Wire address of the aut sometimes referred to as the net 192.168.1.0/24 has wire address address in the subnet. work address.
+Fo or example: The network 3) Subnet Mask Enter the Subnet Mask, which is authenticated maintenance subne 192.168.1.0/24 is 255.255.255.0 Commit Currently configured authenticated Get CSV maintenance subnets: Shared Network FNGi-Test Wire Address 10.219.82.0 Subnet Mask 255:255:255.0 [Edit] [Delete] Figure 6.10 address configured on an ethernet interface facing customers.
+If the primary IP address on that ethernet interface is NOT part of a DHCP pool for use by those customers, the relayed traffic will not be known to the DHCPatriot system as it is part of no subnets that it has configured.
+Hence, we add the subnet that the aforementioned IP address is part of as a maintenance subnet on the DHCPatriot system attached to the network in question.
+That way the DHCPatriot system knows that when it gets relayed DHCP from any IP in that maintenance subnet that it goes with the attached network.

-Maintenance Subnet.
+To access the configuration screen for maintenance subnet as shown in figure 6.10, simply expand the Auth DHCP Config menu, and click on Maintenance Subnet.
 A screen similar to the one in figure 6.10 should appear.
 On this screen, you can add, edit or delete maintenance subnets.